• logo

 For residents of the European Union / European Economic Area:

 If you reside in the European Union or the European Economic Area, our use of your information is subject to the General Data Protection Regulation (GDPR).
 The legal basis for processing your personal data depends on the specific context in which we collect it, as described above.
-Under the GDPR you have various rights, including the right to access, rectify, erase or transfer your data.
-You also have the right to file a complaint with the national supervisory authority, the Dutch Data Protection Authority, and with our Data Protection Officer as the first point of contact.
+Under the GDPR, you have various rights, including the right to access, rectify, erase, or port your data.
+You also have the right to lodge a complaint with your national supervisory authority, the Dutch Data Protection Authority, and with our Data Protection Officer as the first point of contact.

-To exercise your rights, please contact us at info@anti-crime-academy.com.
-Please be aware that your personal data may be transferred, stored and processed in the United States or other jurisdictions outside the EU/EEA.
+To exercise your rights, you can contact us at info@anti-crime-academy.com.
+Please be aware that your personal data may be transferred, stored, and processed in the United States or other jurisdictions outside the EU/EEA.
 We will take appropriate measures to protect your data.

-If you reside in the United Kingdom, our use of your data is subject to the UK General Data Protection Regulation (UK GDPR) and the UK Data Protection Act 2018.
-The legal basis and your rights are broadly equivalent to those under the EU GDPR /EEA residents, as described above.
-You have the right to complain to the Information Commissioner's Office (ICO) as the supervisory authority in the UK.
+If you reside in the UK, our use of your data is subject to the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+The legal basis and your rights are largely equivalent to those under the GDPR for EU/EEA residents, as described above.
+You have the right to lodge a complaint with the Information Commissioner's Office (ICO), the UK supervisory authority.

 For residents of other countries outside the EU/EEA/UK:

 For residents of other countries outside the EU/EEA, we will process your personal data in accordance with applicable law in your country of residence.
-We will adhere to generally accepted data protection principles, including collecting only necessary data, using data for legitimate purposes, ensuring accurate and up-to-date data, limiting data storage to the required period, implementing security measures and respecting your privacy rights.
+We will adhere to generally accepted data protection principles, including collecting only necessary data, using data for legitimate purposes, ensuring data is accurate and up-to-date, limiting data storage to the required period, implementing security measures, and respecting your privacy rights.

 Please contact us at info@anti-crime-academy.com if you have any questions about the processing of your personal data in your specific jurisdiction.
 We will provide you with the necessary information and take any additional steps to comply with applicable law.